jhamlet/node-sake/README.md

 });
 ~~~

-Within another node module you can `require("sake")` and access the methods on the exported object:
+Within another node module you can `require("sake")` and access the methods on the exported object, or even run a block of code in the saké context (virtual machine):

 ~~~js
 var sake = require("sake");